 One of the things you should be comfortable spending money on when it comes to adjusting to life in the dorms is the biggest creature comfort—sleep.
 Dorm room beds are not only a strange size, they are notoriously uncomfortable.
 A mattress topper could help improve the comfort level if your dorm bed is too firm.
 Bring a good pillow too, and remember that you’ll be sharing your sleeping quarters with another person now, so be aware that catching some shut-eye might not be as easy as it was at home.

 If you usually fall asleep to the noise of the TV, consider buying some earbuds you can comfortably sleep in, so that you can listen to a podcast or music instead.
 Or, if you are worried about a roommate who snores or tosses and turns all night, try getting your body used to wearing a mask or earplugs while you sleep.

 Keep in Touch with Family and Friends

 College dorm life can be exciting and full of new friends and things to do—on top of all of your actual college classes.
-But living away from home for the first time can bring out some serious homesickness, which is a really normal response to going away to school .
+But living away from home for the first time can bring out some serious homesickness in college, which is a really normal response to going away to school .
 Make sure to explore the campus and get outside of the dorm room.
 Spending the entire day sitting alone in your bed can be isolating, so it may be helpful to get some fresh air out in the quad.
 It can help to remember your connections back home as well, and don’t dismiss them just because you are starting a new chapter in life.